oracle/terraform-provider-oci/website/docs/d/disaster_recovery_dr_protection_group.html.markdown

 		* `mount_target_id` - The OCID of mount target.
 Example: `ocid1.mounttarget.oc1..uniqueID`
 		* `unmount_details` - Unmount details for a file system.
 			* `mount_target_id` - The OCID of the mount target for this file system.
 Example: `ocid1.mounttarget.oc1..uniqueID`
+	* `gtid_reconciliation_timeout` - The maximum time (in seconds) to wait for the Global Transaction Identifier (GTID) synchronization process to complete before timing out.
+Example: `600`
+	* `is_continue_on_gtid_reconciliation_timeout` - A flag indicating whether to continue with DR operation if the Global Transaction Identifier (GTID) reconciliation operation times out.
+Example: `false`
 	* `is_movable` - A flag indicating if the compute instance should be moved during DR operations.
 Example: `false`
 	* `is_retain_fault_domain` - A flag indicating if the compute instance should be moved to the same fault domain in the destination region.
 The compute instance launch will fail if this flag is set to true and capacity is not available in the  specified fault domain in the destination region.
 Example: `false`
 	* `is_start_stop_enabled` - A flag indicating whether the non-movable compute instance needs to be started and stopped during DR operations.